by-liu/personal_website/content/travel.md

 <iframe src="https://www.google.com/maps/d/embed?mid=1ss9SHX29a1AYb2zxVx3YdQfudHw4Udqu" width="800" height="640"></iframe>

 There are so many wonderful places I have not traveled yet.
-The next place may be Europe.
+The next one may be somewhere in Europe.